THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 Note: Removal of non-ASCII characters may reduce representation of multilingual content.

-#### Final Dataset for Analysis
+####  Cleaned Dataset for Analysis and 3-Class Baseline Models
-After preprocessing and removal of empty `clean_content` records, the final dataset used for pattern analysis and modelling contains 6,328 reviews with 12 features.
+After preprocessing and removal of empty clean_content records (n = 118), the final dataset used for pattern analysis and modelling contains 6,328 reviews with 12 features.

 The sentiment distribution below reflects this cleaned dataset.